Gainsborough line: History

-Notable sights
+Notable sight

 The line runs across the Chappel viaduct, which has 30 arches each with a 35 ft span, with a maximum height of 75 ft, and was the longest viaduct on the Great Eastern Railway.

 The East Anglian Railway Museum is located alongside the station at Chappel & Wakes Colne.

 Infrastructure

 The line is single track throughout, has a loading gauge of W6, and a maximum speed of 50 mph.